pingkai/HiFierWebDocusaurus/docs/tutorial-basics/settings.md

 :::

-### Mix audio with other app
+### Mix audio with other apps

 In the mixed mode, the audio output of your app is mixed with the audio of other apps, preventing interruption from other apps.
 For example, you can use the music playing in your app as background music while watching other videos.
 In this scenario, you may encounter the problem of the background music being too loud.
 This is because the volume of music files is generally adjusted to a high level for better sound quality.
 You can adjust the volume of the entire app to resolve this issue.

-In mixed mode, DoP adn the system's **Now Playing** function will be disabled.
+In mixed mode, DoP and the system's **Now Playing** function will be disabled.

 ## Long content

-This feature is designed for listening to audio content, such as audio books and podcasts.
+This feature is designed for listening to audio content, such as audiobooks and podcasts.
 It is enabled by default.
 You can set the minimum length of long-form audio to suit your needs (the default is 10 minutes).
 The program uses this value to distinguish whether it is a long-form audio.

 In long-form audio:

 - The **previous** and **next** buttons on the player interface and remote screen will become forward and rewind progress functions.
 (More detailed and simple jump)
-- The "music recognization" button will be replaced by the "Speed" button.
+- The "music recognition" button will be replaced by the "Speed" button.
 (It's basically impossible to identify it, so playing at speed becomes a necessity in this case.)
 - Lyrics will no longer be displayed.
 (It is impossible to get the correct lyrics)
 - Long-form audio will automatically resume from the last playback point the next time it is played.
 - The playback speed will be recorded in the playlist information.